 In lesson 3.1 -- Syntax and semantic errors, we covered syntax errors

 , which occur when you write code that is not valid according to the grammar of the C++ language.
-The compiler will notify of you these types of errors, so they are trivial to catch, and usually straightforward to fix.
+The compiler will notify you of such errors, so they are trivial to catch, and usually straightforward to fix.

 We also covered semantic errors